rocktronica/OneFileCMS/readme.markdown

 - Sort directory listings by file name, extension, size, or date.
 - A basic text editor.
 - A WYSIWYG editor may be added as a plugin.
-- A Login delay after too many invalid login attempts.
+- A login delay after too many invalid login attempts.
 - Adjustable idle time before auto-logout.
 - Easily modifiable & re-brandable.
 - Multi-language support.
+- Lots more...
 - <del>Possibly</del> The easiest installation process ever!

 --------------------------------------------------------------------------------